 Students who officially withdraw from the University are entitled to refunds according to the following policies:

 - All refunds for charges to the student’s account will be granted on the basis of the date on which written notification of the student’s intention was received by the registrar and according to the refund schedule for the student’s program.

 - The application fee and registration fee are nonrefundable.

-- Only upon proper withdrawal procedures and the return of undamaged University property, such as the return of books by Access students, will a refund be processed.
+- Only upon proper withdrawal procedures and the return of undamaged University property, such as the return of books by Hybrid students, will a refund be processed.

 - A student who is dismissed for disciplinary reasons forfeits the right to a refund of any charges.

 The refund to the Title IV programs must be returned in the following order:

 - Federal Unsubsidized Stafford Loan

 All students are required to fill out the Immunization and Medical History Form prior to enrollment at Point University.